Popmotion/popmotion/README.md

 ```
 -->

-The type of animation performed will be automatically detected from the provided options.
+The type of animation performed will be automatically detected from the provided options, or can be chosen manually by defining `type` as `"keyframes"`, `"spring"` or `"decay"`.

 ### Options